trentlarson/uport-demo/README.md

 - Google links to the `/privacy-policy` page.
 Maybe Apple, too.

-- The API service creates "handle" IDs with `/entity` in them.
+- The API service creates "handle" IDs with `/entity/...` in them, and contact details are in a URL with `/contact?jwt=...` in them.